MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo apt-get install <package-name>`

 See [packages.microsoft.com](https://packages.microsoft.com/) to find the list of supported Linux distributions and versions.

-Once the packages.microsoft.com repo has been installed an updated, you can use the package manager to list the packages available from Microsoft.
-For example: `apt list repository-packages packages-microsoft-prod list`
+In this example, entering `cat /etc/os-release` shows that Ubuntu, version 20.04, is running.
+Visiting [packages.microsoft.com](https://packages.microsoft.com/), we can see Ubuntu 20.04 on the list.
+To download the packages.microsoft.com repo, cURL is used to download with the command: `curl -sSL -O https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb`.
+The repo config package is then installed with the command: `sudo dpkg -i packages-microsoft-prod.deb` and then deleted as not to take up space.
+The list of packages is then updated with the apt package manager using the command: `sudo apt-get update`.

+To search what Microsoft packages are available after installing, change to the root directory of your Linux distribution: `cd /` and look in the directory: `/var/lib/apt/lists`.
+You will see a list of files with titles something like: `packages.microsoft.com_ubuntu_20.04_prod_dists_focal_main_binary-all_Packages`.
+You can open this file in a text editor (for example, `nano <file-name>`) to see a list of the available packages.

 ### Red Hat-based Linux distributions